 One of the biggest advantages of using GraphQL is personalization.
 GraphQL saves bandwidth and reduces waterfall requests by letting you ask for what you want in a single query.
 This means that you don't have to make multiple requests to the server in order to get all the data you need.
 Plus, GraphQL enables clients to request only the data they need, resulting in smaller payloads.
 This makes for a faster and more responsive user experience.
 In other words, GraphQL helps improve client-server interactions by enabling more flexibility and speed to market.

 If you're a marketer, then you know how important it is to have a fast and efficient API.
 GraphQL offers all of that and more.
 With GraphQL, you can make fewer calls to the server, which means your page will load faster.
 Plus, GraphQL offers more flexibility and speed than traditional APIs.
 If you're looking for a modern API that offers better performance and less calls to the server, then GraphQL is the right choice for you.
-Try it out and see the difference it makes for your website.
+Try it out and see the difference it makes for your website and marketing channels.